ppteixeira/Conway-s-Game-of-Life/README.md

   The first thing to be done was the `Class Board`.

-  It initialises with a default size of 20 rows and 80 columns
+  It initializes with a default size of 20 rows and 80 columns

   Creates a board with those dimensions and inside each column inserts an instance of `class Cell`.

+  At this point it will check if the board is customised.
+In case it is,  `set_custom_board` method is called.
-  From this point it calls the method `start_game` which controls the sequence of actions.
+  Otherwise `start_game` method, which controls the sequence of actions, is called.

   During the loop those actions take place in this order:
   * Waits for half second